-Civil Protection Orders: If you are being physically or verbally threatened by an abuser, you can ask the court to protect you by filing a civil protection order against that abuser.
-Civil protection orders are actions the victim can take when the abuser has not been charged with a crime.
+Civil Protection Orders: § 13-14-100.2, et seq., C.R.S.
+If you are being physically or verbally threatened by an abuser, you can ask the court to protect you by requesting that a civil protection order issue against that abuser.
+Civil protection orders are especially appropriate when the abuser has not been charged with a crime.
+Court forms and instructions are available at www.courts.state.co.us.